Maintaining your utilities and home infrastructure will increase both comfort and your house’s resale value. Follow these tips.

 Selling your home without worrying about utilities

 Keeping equipment running and utilities maintained will make your home a more comfortable place to live in.
 But upgrading as these items age can get costly.
 When you go to sell your home, buyers may be put off by having to handle the care or replacement of older equipment.
 Avoid the issue altogether by working with an off-market buyer to sell your house.
 They’re able to make an offer regardless of the age or state of your utilities.
-To learn more, contact Sundae and schedule time for a Market Expert to evaluate your home and calculate a real-time cash offer.
+To learn more, contact Sundae today to learn more about how we can help you get the highest off market price for your home today.

 Other Articles in this Series: